 Sounds terrifying!
 Until you realize that the perceived risk is in how you use the numbers, as we outlined with apples and formaldehyde above.

 To put all of this into perspective, author, skincare expert, and co-founder of Beauty Brains Perry Romanowski points out in the Racked.com article referenced earlier that you’d have to eat six lipsticks a day to consume enough lead to cause harm.
 Six!

 If you are eating six lipsticks a day then, yes, it’s likely time to cut back.
-However, it’s important for consumers to understand that, at a high enough level, every ingredient that is in a cosmetic can be toxic.
-What fear marketing ignores is that the level matters, not just the fact that there’s an ingredient in there.
+However, she emphasizes it’s important for consumers to understand that, “at a high enough level, every ingredient that is in a cosmetic can be toxic.
+What fear marketers ignore is that the level matters, not just the fact that there’s an ingredient in there.”

-Certain brands market themselves under the “better safe than sorry” principle of risk, and this has resonated with shoppers.
-But, just like you wouldn’t stop eating apples because of minute levels of acetone, there’s no need to throw the figurative baby out with it’s perfumed bathwater.
+But, just like you wouldn’t stop eating apples because of minute levels of acetone, there’s no need to throw the figurative baby out with its perfumed bathwater.

 Comparing An “All Natural” Body Wash Against One With Synthetic Ingredients